p208p2002/heygpt/README.md

 # HeyGPT
-This is a simple command-line interface tool that allows you to interact with Chat GPT from OpenAI.
+This is a simple command-line interface tool that allows you to interact with ChatGPT from OpenAI.

 You can use it to:
 - Chat with ChatGPT and get responses